-- 1. If a student is late for class by 10 minutes or more, it shall constitute a tardy.
-If a student is late for class by 50 minutes or more, it shall be considered an absence. - Three tardys in a class shall constitute an absence.
-In other words, three tardys in a four hour class is considered four hours of missed time or three tardys in a two hour class is considered two hours of missed instructional time, etc. - 3.
-Students should make up all missed course work or complete an approved substitution assignment due to an absence, tardy or early departure, to ensure the best grade and educational experience possible in each class.
-Specific allowances for making up missed work will be identified on individual class syllabi. - 4.
-All exams must be taken as scheduled unless prior approval is granted or unless certain bona fide emergencies arise, in which case approval must come from the Campus Director or Director of Education (see "Assessment"). - A. All exams, course work, papers, etc., must be completed prior to taking final exams. - B. It is the responsibility of the student requesting the make-up exam to contact the instructor as soon as possible to request arrangements for testing. - If applicable, students who do not follow the sign-in/sign-out attendance procedures for each class will not receive credit for attending classes. - 6.
-Students who do not wear appropriate attire will not be allowed in class and therefore will not receive credit for attendance.
-(See "Dress Code"). - 7.
-Students who have been absent for one week, or two weeks for evening students, and fail to contact the College will be withdrawn without being placed on probation.
+1. If a student is late for class by 10 minutes or more, it shall constitute a tardy.
+If a student is late for class by 50 minutes or more, it shall be considered an absence.

+2. Three tardys in a class shall constitute an absence.
+In other words, three tardys in a four hour class is considered four hours of missed time or three tardys in a two hour class is considered two hours of missed instructional time, etc.

+3. Students should make up all missed course work or complete an approved substitution assignment due to an absence, tardy or early departure, to ensure the best grade and educational experience possible in each class.
+Specific allowances for making up missed work will be identified on individual class syllabi.

+4. All exams must be taken as scheduled unless prior approval is granted or unless certain bona fide emergencies arise, in which case approval must come from the Campus Director or Director of Education (see "Assessment").

+A. All exams, course work, papers, etc., must be completed prior to taking final exams.

+B. It is the responsibility of the student requesting the make-up exam to contact the instructor as soon as possible to request arrangements for testing.

+5. If applicable, students who do not follow the sign-in/sign-out attendance procedures for each class will not receive credit for attending classes.

+6. Students who do not wear appropriate attire will not be allowed in class and therefore will not receive credit for attendance.
+(See "Dress Code").

+7. Students who have been absent for one week, or two weeks for evening students, and fail to contact the College will be withdrawn without being placed on probation.
 A grade of "W" will be issued in these cases and the student will be required to retake the class and additional charges will apply.
-Also, the continuation of federal financial aid can be affected in these situations. - 8.
-Classes postponed or cancelled by the College will be held at a later date.
-The College reserves the right to use term breaks or days off to make-up these classes. - 9.
-It is the student's responsibility to know what the attendance requirements are for individual courses, as there may be different attendance policies for specific classes.
+Also, the continuation of federal financial aid can be affected in these situations.

+8. Classes postponed or cancelled by the College will be held at a later date.
+The College reserves the right to use term breaks or days off to make-up these classes.
-CLASS HOURS ESTHETIC ARTS

-Morning Day classes are generally Monday through Friday from 8:30 am to 12:30 pm.
-Afternoon Day classes are generally Monday through Friday 1:00pm to 5:00pm.

-Evening classes are held Monday through Friday from 6:00 pm to 10:00 pm.
+9. It is the student's responsibility to know what the attendance requirements are for individual courses, as there may be different attendance policies for specific classes.